 The Princeton Middle East Society is a non-profit organization created to promote an understanding of the history, culture and peoples of the Middle East.
 Fundamental to our mission is respect for the human rights and dignity of all in the region.
-Our aim is to provide the Greater Princeton community with access to information and viewpoints that are often underrepresented in the mainstream media.
+Our aim is to provide the Greater Princeton community in New Jersey with access to information and viewpoints that are often underrepresented in the mainstream media.

-The Princeton Middle East Society and Jewish Voice for Peace-Central New Jersey kicked off the new year with a reception and screening of the acclaimed film The Wanted 18 at the UU Congregation of Princeton on October 1, 2019.
+October 1, 2019: PMES and co-sponsor Jewish Voice for Peace-Central New Jersey kicked off the new year with a reception and screening of the acclaimed film The Wanted 18 at the UU Congregation of Princeton.
+Free and open to the public.